 - Correcting lower eyelid droopiness that causes excess white to show below the iris of the eye

-When performed by skilled plastic surgeons such as Dr. Franklin Richards, Dr. Dean Jabs and Dr. Keshav Magge, blepharoplasty surgery will enhance the bright, youthful appearance of your eyes, restore a refreshed, rejuvenated look to your entire face, and give you a naturally-alert, well-rested, naturally-gorgeous appearance.
-At Cosmetic Surgery Associates, with offices in Bethesda, Maryland, and McLean, Virginia, Dr. Richards, Dr. Jabs and Dr. Magge all have the artistic vision, surgical experience, and technical skills to ensure that your blepharoplasty will harmonize with your facial contours and subtly enhance your natural beauty!
+When performed by skilled plastic surgeons such as Dr. Franklin Richards, Dr. Dean Jabs, and Dr. Keshav Magge, blepharoplasty surgery will enhance the bright, youthful appearance of your eyes, restore a refreshed, rejuvenated look to your entire face, and give you a naturally-alert, well-rested, naturally-gorgeous appearance.
+At Cosmetic Surgery Associates, located in Bethesda, MD, Dr. Richards, Dr. Jabs, and Dr. Magge all have the artistic vision, surgical experience, and technical skills to ensure that your blepharoplasty will harmonize with your facial contours and subtly enhance your natural beauty!